sunilkumaranna/ToolsTest/README.md

     }
 }

-Now PMD will detect String name as a dead variable (Unused variable).
+Now PMD will detect String name as a dead variable (Unused variable) and make the build fail.